crispinalan/tikicalendar/README.md

 Use a menu editor such as [MenuLibre](https://github.com/bluesabre/menulibre) to create a launcher for Tiki Calendar.

-The database called "eventsdb.csv" is located in the working directory.
+The database called "events.csv" is located in the working directory.
 With Tiki Calendar you can use the information menu item information to show the current working directory where the events database should be located.

 ## Calendar Usage